Citations for Outstanding Contributions to Student Learning

 Citations provide an opportunity for distinctive institutional missions, values and priorities in learning and teaching to be recognised.
 Citations are awarded for a range of contributions to student learning, both direct and indirect.

-Nominations must be submitted by your Institutional Contact Officer via the Awards Portal.
+Nominations must be submitted by your Institutional Contact Officer via the Awards Portal which will open in early April 2014.

 - 2013 Awards Portal Instructions PDF (updated April 2013)